gohugoio/hugo/content/en/variables/page.md

 : contains all formats, including the current format, for a given page.
 Can be combined the with [`.Get` function](/functions/get/) to grab a specific format.
 (See [Output Formats](/templates/output-formats/).)

 .Pages
-: a collection of associated pages.
-This value will be `nil` for regular content pages. `.Pages` is an alias for `.Data.Pages`.
+: a collection of associated pages. `.Pages` is an alias for `.Data.Pages`.
+This value will be `nil` within the context of regular content pages.

 .Permalink
 : the Permanent link for this page; see [Permalinks](/content-management/urls/)